Brutally Honest Rocket German Review (2023 Edition)

 Make sure to share your feedback if you used Rocket German before in the comment section.

-Also before you read on, here’s a video demo I made last year of the French, Spanish and Arabic versions.
-The new, 2017 edition has made significant improvements since:
+Also before you read on, here’s a video demo I made a while back of the French, Spanish and Arabic versions.
+The 2023 edition has several significant improvements since:

 Why it’s so hard to find a reliable and accurate Rocket German review